ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ### ICAO-ML and Trust Centers

-Member states can use a sepearate CSCA [as per the WHO advice](#ref) - but may also use submit their existing eMRT CSCA and/or DSC certificates; and may even choose to procure these from (commercial) Trust Centers and submit these.
+Member States can use a sepearate CSCA [as per the WHO advice](#ref) - but may also use submit their existing eMRT CSCA and/or DSC certificates; and may even choose to procure these from (commercial) Trust Centers and submit these.
 However, any DSC certificate must always be signed by the CSCA submitted by that country.

 ## Security Considerations